chrisenitan/chrisenitan/README.md

 ### Welcome to my Github profile page.

 - I'm usually online somewhere so do not hesitate to reach out on any topic and please do enjoy looking around and dropping comments or hints on any line.
-- Vanilla Javascript over framewoks
-- Be the best version of yourself, I'm rooting for you!

 ---